greenbone/openvas-scanner/README.md

 [![Docker Image Size](https://img.shields.io/docker/image-size/greenbone/openvas-scanner.svg?maxAge=2592000)](https://hub.docker.com/r/greenbone/openvas-scanner/)
 [![Build and test](https://github.com/greenbone/openvas-scanner/actions/workflows/ci-c.yml/badge.svg?branch=main)](https://github.com/greenbone/openvas-scanner/actions/workflows/ci-c.yml?query=branch%3Amain++)

-This is the Open Vulnerability Assessment Scanner (OpenVAS) of the Greenbone Vulnerability Management (GVM) Solution.
+This is the OpenVAS Scanner of the Greenbone Community Edition.

-It is used for the Greenbone Security Manager appliances and is a full-featured scan engine that executes a continuously updated and extended feed of Network Vulnerability Tests (NVTs).
+It is used for the Greenbone Enterprise appliances and is a full-featured scan engine that executes a continuously updated and extended feed of Vulnerability Tests (VTs).

 ## Releases
-￼

 All [release files](https://github.com/greenbone/openvas/releases) are signed with the [Greenbone Community Feed integrity key](https://community.greenbone.net/t/gcf-managing-the-digital-signatures/101).
 This gpg key can be downloaded at https://www.greenbone.net/GBCommunitySigningKey.asc